zlatko-ms/envarfiles/README.md

 # varfiletoenv

-This action reads the definitions of variables from a set of files and injects them in the github environnement variables set.
+The action imports variables defeined in files (plain text, json ) into the GitHub workflow env variable set.

-It provides a conveniant way of centralizing the project variables defintions in the source control and allows to use them saeamlessly from your source code or from the github workflows.
+It provides the following benefits :

-In short the benefits are the following :
+* centralize variable definitions in the source control

-* avoid declaring the same variables in different workflows
+* share variables between different workflows/jobs
-* avoid duplication of variable declaration between your source code files and the GitHub project variable settings.
+* share variables between your app code and the github workflows

 For more information on github action variables please check [Variables](https://docs.github.com/en/actions/learn-github-actions/variables)

-## Inputs
+# Inputs

 | Name      | Required | Description                                                                                     | Default Value             |
 | --------- | -------- | ------------------------------------------------------------------------------------------------| ------------------------- |